 The best theories often come from combining different but complementary approaches.
 Our subject matter—partnering cognitive science with economics—raises important issues in how markets can and should operate, and how our understanding of mentality (in all its forms) relates to market activity.
 It also aims to help answer age-old questions such as the relationship between the realm of ideas and the physical world.

-Adam Smith was a renowned philosopher and economist, but his theories have frequently been misunderstood and shoehorned into rigid and partisan market doctrine, eschewing his complex and nuanced cognitive and moral theories.
-We believe he is not only the father of economics but also the first cognitive economist, with theories as relevant and as pertinent now as they were 250 years ago.
-Our work is also inspired by the cognitive reflections of other economists such as Friedrich Hayek and Frank Knight.
+New Economic Enlightenment is the true reincarnation of the interconnected intellectual fellowships of the Scottish Enlightenment, centred around Adam Smith, that reshaped society’s economic thinking across the world.
+Smith was a renowned philosopher and economist, but his theories have frequently been misunderstood and shoehorned into rigid and partisan market doctrine, eschewing his complex and nuanced cognitive and moral theories.
+We believe he is not only the father of economics but also the first cognitive economist, with theories as relevant and as pertinent now as they were centuries ago.
+Our work is also inspired by the cognitive reflections of other economists such as Friedrich Hayek, Frank Knight, and Georg Simmel.
+In partnership with a growing group of enlightened partners from academia, business, and public policy we’re proud to build on their pioneering thinking.
+A key aim is to recruit and educate future generations of thought and industry leaders.

-All our activities are organised and funded by the Market Mind Foundation, an educational charity.
-Specifically, it embodies an endowment through which we hope, in due time, to be able to become fully self-funded.
+All our activities are initiated and organised via the Market Mind Foundation (MMF), an educational charity (SC053694).
+With support from generous donations from our patrons we hope, in due time, to become fully self-funded.

 For more information contact: marketmind@ed.ac.uk